-Each of the Funds is "geared" in the sense that each has an investment objective to correspond (before fees and expenses) to a multiple (i.e., 2x) or an inverse multiple (i.e., -2x) of the performance of a benchmark for a single day, not for any other period.
+Each of the Funds, other than the VIX Fund, is "geared" (each, a "Geared Fund" and collectively, the "Geared Funds") in the sense that each has an investment objective to correspond (before fees and expenses) to a multiple (i.e., 2x), the inverse (i.e., -1x) or an inverse multiple (i.e., -2x) of the performance of a benchmark for a single day, not for any other period.
+The VIX Fund has an investment objective to correspond (before fees and expenses) to the performance of the benchmark both over a single day and over time.
 A "single day" is measured from the time a Fund calculates its respective net asset value ("NAV") to the time of the Fund's next NAV calculation.
-The NAV calculation times for the Funds typically range from 7:00 a.m. to 4:00 p.m.
-(Eastern Time); please see the section entitled "Summary-Creation and Redemption Transactions" on pages 3 to 4 for additional details on the NAV calculation times for the Funds.
+The NAV calculation times for the Funds typically range from 7:00 a.m. to 4:15 p.m.
+(Eastern Time); please see the section entitled "Summary-Creation and Redemption Transactions" on page 3 for additional details on the NAV calculation times for the Funds.

-The Funds do not currently intend to invest directly in any commodities or currencies.
-Rather, the Funds will attempt to gain exposure to the applicable commodity futures index, commodity or currency benchmark through investments in Financial Instruments (i.e., instruments whose value is derived from the value of an underlying asset, rate or benchmark, including futures contracts, swap agreements, forward contracts and other instruments).
+The Funds do not currently intend to invest directly in spot volatility, any commodities or currencies.
+Rather, the Funds will attempt to gain exposure to the applicable benchmark through investments in Financial Instruments (i.e., instruments whose value is derived from the value of an underlying asset, rate or benchmark, including futures contracts, swap agreements, forward contracts and other instruments).